jayzes/cucumber-api-steps/README.md

       """
     And the JSON response should have "$..tweet" with the text "Hello World!"
     And the JSON response should have "$..tweet" with a length of 2

-  Scenario: List tweets in XML
-    When I send and accept XML
-    And I send a GET request to "/api/tweets"
-    Then the XML response should have "tweet" with the text "Hello World!"

   Scenario: Post tweet using POST-params
     When I send a POST request to "/api/tweets" with the following: